marty1885/paroli/README.md

 ## How to use

-Assuming you are running Ubuntu/Debian clean on your Orange Pi RK3588/3566.
+Assuming you are running Ubuntu/Debian clean on your Orange Pi RK3588/3566 (Orange Pi 5 series/ Orange Pi 3B)

 1. You first need to instal rknpu lib, the fastest way is using Petrolus ezrknn installer